-2.1.7.1 CRM and Sales Datasets (Direct Value)
+2.1.7.1 CRM and Sales Datasets (Direct Measure of Sales)

 Measuring Sales and Conversions as well as downstream metrics such as Incrementality, ROI, Efficiency metrics and even Lift, largely uses some sort of sales dataset including online sales data, Point of Sale (POS) data for physical and in-store purchases, credit or banking data and Customer Relationship Management (CRM) datasets.
 Such datasets must be subjected to the data quality requirements detailed throughout this document, with particular importance and focus placed on the means of collection or sourcing where applicable, recency of the data (of particular importance when attempting to attribute the sale to a campaign), quality including granularity, specificity (of purchase type, product and online or offline/retail outlet), and completeness.
-Further, the source and nature of datasets used in whole or in part for measurement of Outcomes must be disclosed to users along with details of collection parameters, editing and cleaning applied to it and known biases or limitations associated to it.
+Further, the source and nature of datasets used in whole or in part for measurement of Outcomes must be generally disclosed to users along with details of collection parameters (where known), editing and cleaning applied to it by measurers and known biases or limitations associated to it (such as systematic data omissions).
+Required disclosures include the orientation of the measuring entity as well as whether the measuring entity has the ability and permission to measure the transaction accurately (or not).

-It should be noted that the fact that a CRM or sales dataset is supplied by an advertising client of a measurement vendor does not obviate the requirement to vet such datasets prior to use or reliance and to perform quality control procedures and other logical and completeness checks on such datasets initially and on a periodic basis.
+It should be noted that the fact that a CRM or sales dataset is supplied by an advertising client of a measurement vendor does not obviate the requirement to vet such datasets prior to use or reliance and to perform quality control procedures at minimum related to logical and completeness checks on such datasets initially and on a periodic basis.
+This does not require upstream auditing or validation of CRM or datasets used, but does require the measuring ingesting or relying on these datasets to establish procedures and minimum requirements before accepting and using such datasets in measurement as well as ongoing related quality control.

 The most direct utility of sales and CRM datasets for attribution products is the ability to resolve these datasets at the individual level and relate them to corresponding exposure datasets.
 The utility of sales and CRM datasets for Marketing/Media Mix Modeling (MMM) products is to be able to trend them for a brand, category or product over time in order to associate changes or incrementality with media spend (accounting for external and environmental factors).
 As a result, the granularity and specificity of these datasets is of utmost importance.
-While individual resolution and matching of data sets as part of attribution and MMM products is covered in greater detail further in this Standard, the level of granularity at which data is collected and the method to convert the collected granularity to a finer level for purposes of matching, individual resolution or incrementality analysis must be disclosed and supported for accuracy.
-Such disclosures are the initial responsibility of the organization that collects and maintains the data, but ultimately also the responsibility of the vendor or service utilizing them for Outcomes measurement products.
+While individual resolution and matching of data sets as part of attribution and MMM products is covered in greater detail further in this Standard, the level of granularity at which data is collected and the method to convert the collected granularity by the measurer to a finer level for purposes of matching, individual resolution or incrementality analysis must be disclosed and supported for accuracy.
+Such disclosures are the initial responsibility of the organization that collects and maintains the data if conversion is done prior to being supplied to a measurer, but ultimately also the responsibility of the vendor or service utilizing them for Outcomes measurement products if performed by said vendor or service.

-2.1.8 ROI/ROAS (Direct Value)
+2.1.8 ROI/ROAS (Direct Measure of Sales)

-Return on Investment (ROI)/Return on Advertising Spend (ROAS) is an Outcome metric directly tied to business growth; for every dollar spent, this is the expected return in terms of sales or desired Outcomes.
-Measurement of ROI/ROAS can be done via MMM, or it can be mathematically derived based on media spend and sales data.
-While sales data has been addressed above, media spend or cost must also be measured to enable ROI/ROAS.
+Return on Investment (ROI) and Return on Advertising Spend (ROAS) are Outcome metrics directly tied to business growth; for every dollar spent, this is the expected return in terms of sales or desired Outcomes.
+Measurement of ROI and ROAS can be done via MMM, or it can be mathematically derived based on media spend and sales data.
+While sales data has been addressed above, media spend or cost must also be measured to enable ROI and ROAS.